Dangerous foods for dogs & cats to eat. Avoid these foods for dogs & cats

 We agree with most of the foods shown on the chart with the exception of Avocado, Garlic and some mushrooms.
 Read below to find out why.

-Foods on this chart that are actually great for your dog’s health
+Some foods on this chart are actually great for your dog’s health

 Although this is a good quick chart to use to pinpoint dangerous foods, we would clarify that the following foods don’t cause the issues as described: